-A survey of the legal problems of the construction manager, including but not limited to liability in the areas of contracts, agency, torts, insurance, bad judgment, and oversight.
-Prerequisite: graduate standing.
+This course is a survey of the legal problems of the construction manager, including but not limited to liability in the areas of contracts, agency, torts, insurance, bad judgment, and oversight.
+Prerequisite: Graduate standing.

 T64 CNST 573 Fundamentals in Construction Management